 Scout bees from the swarm will fly out to try to find a permanent home.
 If they find a suitable cavity they return to the swarm and perform a dance within the cluster communicating the location, size and other information about the possible new home.
 Bees receiving this information will fly to this location to investigate.
 When a sizable number of bees do the dance for a given location the entire swarm will leave and fly to the new nest site.

 It could take just a few hours, several days or it may not occur at all.
 If the scout bees do not find a suitable site they may begin building an exposed nest at the swarm location (in a tree, on the side of your house, etc.) This nest may become a problem to you.
-If you want a beekeeper to capture the swarm it is important to contact him or her as soon as possible.
+If you want a beekeeper to capture the swarm it is important to contact him or her .
 It is best to telephone the beekeeper.